Starmer Tries To Reclaim 'Wealth Creator' Mantle Ahead Of Budget

 In a sign of the challenge the Labour government faces in winning over businesses, former Google CEO Eric Schmidt told Starmer at a panel event that he was“shocked” his center-left Labour Party had said it was in favor of growth while in opposition.
 That said, there was“plenty of money” ready to come into the UK if Labour delivered on its rhetoric on wealth creation, Schmidt added.

-Starmer argued in his Bloomberg interview that most business leaders who he'd spoken to at the event were more concerned by Britain's planning and regulatory frameworks than the prospect of tax rises.“Contrary to perhaps what people might think, tax is not the first thing that businesses and investors are raising with me,” he said.
+Starmer argued in his Bloomberg interview that most business leaders whom he had spoken with at the event were more concerned by Britain's planning and regulatory frameworks than the prospect of tax rises.“Contrary to perhaps what people might think, tax is not the first thing that businesses and investors are raising with me,” he said.

+While former Conservative Chancellor Nadhim Zahawi welcomed Starmer's language on lifting cumbersome regulations, he warned in an interview with Bloomberg Television that Labour's tax policy risked an exodus of successful businesspeople.“My fear is we are losing talent,” Zahawi said in Dubai on Tuesday, arguing that both Labour and his own Tories had made a mistake by scrapping a preferential tax regime for wealthy foreigners.

-“The kind of investors we're talking about are the big international pension funds, the big international sovereign wealth funds, the private credit funds,” Lloyds Banking Group Plc's Charlie Nunn told Bloomberg in an earlier interview.“They're going to be looking for good projects with a good return with a government and a country that's getting behind making those investments successful - that's what will matter.”
+“The kind of investors we're talking about are the big international pension funds, the big international sovereign wealth funds, the private credit funds,” Lloyds Banking Group Plc's Charlie Nunn told Bloomberg earlier on Monday.“They're going to be looking for good projects with a good return with a government and a country that's getting behind making those investments successful - that's what will matter.”

-In a separate interview with Bloomberg Television at the event, Barclays Plc's C.S.
-Venkatakrishnan warned against hitting banks with tax rises at the budget.“Banks are among the highest taxed entities in the UK, we're an important part of the economy,” Venkatakrishnan said.
+Barclays Plc's C.S.
+Venkatakrishnan, however, warned against hitting banks with tax rises at the budget.“Banks are among the highest taxed entities in the UK, we're an important part of the economy,” Venkatakrishnan said in a separate interview with Bloomberg.

 Starmer pointed to the presence of scores of international executives who descended on London as proof his government is in tune with investors.“I think quite a lot of the inward investment decisions we've seen running into tens of billions are a vindication, if you like, of the approach that we're taking,” he said.